STEEPLE INN 2471

 SPA TERRACE 336

-Looking prim and proper we have Anna McCabe and Edith Buick at Spa Terrace.
+Looking prim and proper we have Anna McCabe and Edith Buick at Spa Terrace the year is 1941.

 SPA TERRACE 334